 Early History of the Brashaw family

-Another 317 words (23 lines of text) covering the years 132 and 1327 are included under the topic Early Brashaw History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brashaw research.
+Another 84 words (6 lines of text) covering the years 132 and 1327 are included under the topic Early Brashaw History in all our PDF Extended History products and printed products wherever possible.

 Brashaw Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Brashaw include Brazier, Brasier, Braser, Brazer and others.

 Early Notables of the Brashaw family (pre 1700)